tempestphp/tempest-docs/app/Content/framework/11-standalone-components.md

 Many Tempest components can be installed as standalone packages in existing or new projects: `tempest/console`, `tempest/http`, `tempest/event-bus`, `tempest/debug`, `tempest/command-bus`, etc.

+**A note up front**: since Tempest is still in its early stages, some components depend on `tempest/core`, which shouldn't.
+There's a lot of work to be done to make components like `tempest/mapper` truly independent.

 ## tempest/console

 ```